How to Write the Dartmouth Supplemental Essays 2024–2025

 If you’re full of nerdy qualities but finding this essay prompt challenging, consider asking a few friends or family members who know you well to describe what they think are aspects of your nerdy side.
 Oddly enough, “nerd’ is not usually a label we assign to ourselves, but one that others assign to us, sometimes in a critical manner.
 This essay prompt lets you reclaim this label in a positive light and express what nerdy activities, behaviors, or thought experiments you engage in—and how your nerdy side makes you you.

-Option E: “It’s not easy being green…” was the frequent refrain of Kermit the Frog.
-How has difference been a part of your life, and how have you embraced it as part of your identity and outlook?
-(200-250 words)
+Option F: “It’s not easy being green…” was the frequent refrain of Kermit the Frog.
+How has difference been a part of your life, and how have you embraced it as part of your identity, outlook, or sense of purpose?
+(250 words or fewer)

-When embarking upon a draft of this essay, try to describe the way you, today, are influenced by your difference(s).
+When embarking upon a draft of this essay, try to describe the way your differences impact who you are today.
 What actions do you take, what perspectives do you hold, and how do you interact with the world as a result of your difference(s)?

 As always, keep your essay response specific and personal to you and your experience.
-Although this essay response is about what makes you different, there may be many other students who are different in the same way or a similar way as you are.
-Ideally, if someone who knows you reads this essay, they will instantly know it’s about your experience, not the experience of someone who happens to be similar to you.
+Although this essay response is about what makes you different, there may be many other students who are different in a same or similar way to you.
+Ideally, if someone who knows you reads this essay, they will instantly know it’s about your experience, not the experience of someone who happens to have commonalities with you.

 Lastly, note the usage of “embraced” in the essay prompt’s wording.
-The reader is anticipating an optimistic outlook and/or positive view of your differences.
-If/when you describe the adversity you’ve faced, make sure that your response emphasizes the way you have embraced your difference(s) despite or even because of the adversity you have faced.
+In the case of this prompt, the reader is anticipating an optimistic outlook and/or positive view of your differences.
+If you choose to describe adversity you’ve faced, make sure that your response emphasizes the way you have embraced your difference(s) despite or even because of the adversity you have faced.

 If you need help polishing up your Dartmouth College supplemental essays, check out our College Essay Review service.
 You can receive detailed feedback from Ivy League consultants in as little as 24 hours.